Dalton63841/Server-Control/README.md

-# Server-Control
+# Server-Control-1
-Kodi addon to control a home server/NAS
+Simple Kodi addon to power on/off a home server/NAS.